ben-hudson/pylkh/README.md

 LKH-3 expects problems in the [TSPLIB95](https://github.com/ben-hudson/pylkh/blob/master/tsplib95.pdf) format.
 Using PyLKH you can solve problems represented as Python objects (via [tsplib95](https://tsplib95.readthedocs.io/)) or files.

->> CAUTION: distances are represented by integer values in the TSPLIB format.
+> CAUTION: distances are represented by integer values in the TSPLIB format.
 This can produce unexpected behaviour for some problems, like those with all nodes within the unit square.
-Scale your node coordinates by a large number to avoid this.
+The `precision` parameter controls this.
+More information [here](https://github.com/ben-hudson/pylkh/blob/master/LKH_guide.pdf) (pg.
+6).

 ## Install
 ```